Skip to main content

 What's the difference between partial pressure and vapor pressure?

-When does Dalton's Law not apply?
+When does Dalton's law break down?

 How is partial pressure used in respiratory physiology?